Flag of Dagestan: Symbolism

 Green represents life and the abundance of the land of Dagestan, and is also the traditional color of Islam (Dagestani people are predominantly Sunni Muslims).
 Dark (formerly light) blue, the color of the sea (the eastern part of the republic is washed by the Caspian Sea), symbolizes the beauty and grandeur of the Dagestani people.
 Red signifies democracy, the enlightening power of the human mind in the process of creating life, and the courage and bravery of the people of the Land of Mountains (Dagestan).
-Unofficial interpretations describe the green color as the representative of Northeast Caucasian (Avars, Aghuls, Dargins, Rutuls, Tsakhurs, Tabasarans, Lezgins, Laks, Chechens, Tsez etc.) people, the blue color as the representative of the Turkic peoples (Kumyks, Nogais, Azerbaijanis) and red color as the representative of Slavic (Russian) people and Iranian people (Tats).
+Unofficial interpretations describe the green color as the representative of Northeast Caucasian (Avars, Aghuls, Dargins, Rutulians, Tsakhurs, Tabasarans, Lezgins, Laks, Chechens, Tsez etc.) people, the blue color as the representative of the Turkic peoples (Kumyks, Nogais, Azerbaijanis) and red color as the representative of Slavic (Russian) people and Iranian people (Tats).

 Historical flags

 Following its formation from parts of the Mountainous Republic of the Northern Caucasus in 1921, the Dagestan Autonomous Soviet Socialist Republic had several flags of the standard ASSR, first red flags defaced with the initials of the ASSR name (i.e. ДАССР) and then a RSFSR flag defaced with the same.
 With the fall of the Soviet Union, Dagestan dropped the А (for Автономная 'autonomous') from its flag and the inscription read simply ДССР.
 A flag with horizontal blue and yellow stripes may have been used briefly in 1993 and 1994 until a variation of the current horizontal tricolor was adopted in 1994.